Home

 Frontline Cat and Dog Flea Medicine

-Frontline Plus (Fipronil): Sold by veterinarians and by pet supply stores.
-Frontline flea medicine can be purchased in prescription and non-prescription formulations.
+Frontline Plus (Fipronil): This product is sold by veterinarians in prescription strengths and by pet supply stores in standard strengths.
+Frontline is probably the most popular and most well-known of the major flea medicines.
 Frontline for dogs and cats come in single and multi-dose packages as well as spray treatments.

 • Kills Fleas, flea eggs and four types of ticks on dogs and cats.